 Soon after Kirkwall Indoor Swimming Pool opened in 1972 Ian got involved in setting up a disabled swimming club.
 This was the start of what turned out to be a life-time commitment to swimming.

-Ian has also covered many roles within the Kirkwall Amateur Swimming Club (KASC), including; Gala Convener, Secretary, Vice President, President.
-As well as KASC, Ian has also been heavily involved in other associations and clubs in various roles; Vice President Orkney Amateur Swimming Club (OASC), Chairman of Orkney Junior Inter County Sports Committee, Kirkwall and OASC coach, President OASC, twice, Treasurer OASC, Secretary OASC.
+Ian also covered many roles within the Kirkwall Amateur Swimming Club (KASC), including; Gala Convener, Secretary, Vice President, President.
+As well as KASC, Ian was also heavily involved in other associations and clubs in various roles; Vice President Orkney Amateur Swimming Club (OASC), Chairman of Orkney Junior Inter County Sports Committee, Kirkwall and OASC coach, President OASC, twice, Treasurer OASC, Secretary OASC.

 Whilst being heavily involved within Orkney swimming, Ian also gained many coaching and refereeing qualifications including being appointed Orkney Area Officials convener in 1995 by SASA North District Swimming.
-Since then Ian has:
+Since then Ian had: